Use our calculator to work out your checked baggage and cabin baggage allowance.

 You can split your checked baggage allowance over multiple items and check in as many bags as you like within that allowance.

-Buy extra bags
+buy extra bags online.

-Find out exactly what you are
+Find out what items you can bring

 We’ve made flying with golf clubs and other sport equipment simple with our flexible baggage policy.
 Most sports equipment can be included as part of your baggage allowance, and if you’re flying with golf clubs, you can take one golf bag for free, in addition to your checked baggage allowance.